You can use polyurethane over wooden surfaces to protect them. But, can you use polyurethane on metal?

 Related Read: How To Tint Polyurethane Paint?

-5. Apply The Polyurethane
+5. Apply the Polyurethane

 To apply polyurethane, use a paintbrush or paint sprayer.
 Use a synthetic bristled brush as its bristles as made of synthetic materials and apply polyurethane smoothly and evenly.
 You shouldn’t apply it with a roller to metal surfaces because the finish will be riddled with bubbles.